Spaceona/Washr/esp32code_v3/README.md

 8. Make changes to the code and test them on the ESP32C3 board.
 9. If you are going to add new libraries to the project, add them to the `platformio.ini` file.

+### Code Style
+TODO

+### Pull Request Guidelines
+TODO

+### Firmware Update
+Please make sure to change the firmware version in the globals.cpp file before commiting to the repository.
+Once the code has been merged please make sure to build the firmware, rename it to the correct version, and commit it to the spaceona-db repository in the correct folder.

 ### WiFi Configuration
 In order to connect the board to WiFi, please follow the steps below: